-In the early 1980’s Franki D’Ambrosio Jr came to the Napa Valley to in part diversify their family business.
-He purchased planted commercially producing vineyard acreage in the range of $18 to $20,000 per acre.
-Today in Napa, those numbers are in the several hundred thousand dollar range.
-After accumulating a significant amount of vineyard land (both planted and non planted) from American Canyon to Calistoga – he sold off some of his holdings many years later when vineyard land was much more expensive – thus eliminating all of his early loans and now allowing the family to own all their vineyards outright.
+In the early 1980s Frank D’Ambrosio Jr came to Napa Valley to in part diversify their family business.
+He purchased already planted commercially producing vineyard acreage in the range of $18,000 to $20,000 per acre.
+Today in Napa Valley, those numbers are in the several hundred-thousand-dollar range.
+After accumulating a significant amount of vineyard land (both planted and non-planted) from American Canyon to Calistoga – he sold off some of his holdings many years later when vineyard land was much more expensive – thus eliminating all of his early loans and allowing the family to own all their vineyards outright.

-For many years the D’Ambrosio Family concentrated on growing the best quality grapes possible and selling the fruit to other area vintners – many of which are well established premium wineries.
-Frank had no interest in starting winery and making his own wine.
-However, with an at the time cruel Hollywood twist of fate, the movie Sideways was released in 2004 – a line in the film was highly detrimental to this varietal despite this particular wine being Merlot based.
+For many years the D’Ambrosio family concentrated on growing the best quality grapes possible and selling the fruit to other area vintners – many of which are well established premium wineries.
+Frank had no interest in starting a winery and making his own wine.
+However, with an at the time cruel Hollywood twist of fate, the movie Sideways was released in 2004 – a line in the film was highly detrimental to this variety despite this particular wine being Merlot based.
 The D’Ambrosio’s soon found themselves without contracts for Merlot (which formed a large amount of their production at the time).

 For two years they maintained a tasting room in a complex of buildings that Frank owned in Yountville.
 Upon selling this, they closed the tasting room.
 Following this, they opened a physical winery called Chateau Lane in 2013 in one of Coombsville’s numerous “hidden corners” (this sub appellation is located just east of the city of Napa).
 They have since sold this winery.
 Of note during our visit when this winery was open, we noticed a very unique punch down tool for their tanks – having never seen a punch-down tool for a sizable tank before.
 Frank Jr imported a unique punch down tool specialized for his tanks – it does gentle punch downs while the tool spins as it descends.
 Very unique.
-Other winemakers in the valley were by to see this.
+Other winemakers in the valley stopped by to see this.

-The 2010 Cabernet Sauvignon initially shows slight herbal notes on the nose, an earthy quality and a bit of smoke.
-Hints of chocolate show.
+The 2010 Verismo Cabernet Sauvignon initially shows slight herbal notes on the nose, an earthy quality and a bit of smoke.
+Hints of chocolate also.
 Like a prior vintage we tried, this is not a huge wine, rather its more refined with a smooth entry and soft supple tannins on the finish.
 The mouth feel is delicate – the wine is soft on the palate but certainly delivers plenty of flavor.